ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 When creating the application, the following aspects are configured for the Executor/TaskManager Pods:

 - **Resource Requests**: The Container resources are specified by the Testbeds slot size.
-For the pods to fit inside a slot, they need the correct Resource Request.
+For the Pods to fit inside a slot, they need the correct Resource Request.
 (Currently only CPU and Memory)

-- **Slot IDs**: The Scheduling (or the external scheduler) decides which slots are used by which Job.
-For the Executor/TaskManager Pods to be placed into the correct slot (technically the correct node), Pods need to be made identifiable by the Scheduler Extender.
+- **Slot IDs**: The Scheduling (or the External-Scheduler) decides which slots are used by which Job.
+For the Executor/TaskManager Pods to be placed into the correct slot (technically the correct Node), Pods need to be made identifiable by the Scheduler Extender.

 - **replication**: The Number of Executor/TaskManager Pods depends on the Number of Slots that will be used for the application.

-- **Priority Class**: Application pods need a *PriorityClass* otherwise, preemption will not be triggered by the Kubernetes Scheduler.
+- **Priority Class**: Application Pods need a *PriorityClass* otherwise, preemption will not be triggered by the Kubernetes Scheduler.

-- **Scheduler Name**: Application pods need a *SchedulerName* otherwise, the default KubeScheduler will handle the Scheduling and thus ignore the Scheduling Extender.
+- **Scheduler Name**: Application Pods need a *SchedulerName* otherwise, the default KubeScheduler will handle the Scheduling and thus ignore the Scheduling Extender.

 Configuration of **Resource Requests**, **Replication** is straightforward, as both the Spark and Flink Operator expose these via their respective CRDs.
-The Spark Operator actually exposes the complete PodSpec for both driver and executor pods, whereas the Flink Operator only exposes a few PodSpec attributes.
+The Spark Operator actually exposes the complete PodSpec for both driver and executor Pods, whereas the Flink Operator only exposes a few PodSpec attributes.
 The Flink Operator had to be extended with the missing configurations.
 This way **Resource Requests**, **Replication**, **Priority Class**, **Scheduler Name** are configured.

-The difference between any of the mentioned above configurations and the **Slot IDs** is that the Application Operators only allow (rightfully so) to specify a single pod spec.
+The difference between any of the mentioned above configurations and the **Slot IDs** is that the Application Operators only allow (rightfully so) to specify a single Pod spec.
 This is because the Executor/TaskManager Pods are controlled by a Stateful Set, which scales up to the desired replication.
-However, the configurations mentioned above are valid for all pods, but *Slot IDs* need to be different.
+However, the configurations mentioned above are valid for all Pods, but *Slot IDs* need to be different.

-This issue can be circumvented by leaving the final decision of which pod goes into which slot to the Extender—submitting only a list of all SlotIDs to the Extender.
-The Extender needs to decide which pod goes into which slot.
-Pods are configured with an affinity of the combined set of nodes where the slots reside on.
+This issue can be circumvented by leaving the final decision of which Pod goes into which slot to the Extender—submitting only a list of all SlotIDs to the Extender.
+The Extender needs to decide which Pod goes into which slot.
+Pods are configured with an affinity of the combined set of Nodes where the slots reside on.

 ![Affinities](graphics/affinity.png){height=25%}